Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Setup

 Here we introduce the Gaussian fields that we will use throughout the papers.
-We consider a family of centered stationary Gaussian processes $((X_{t}(x))_{x \in \R^d})_{t\geq 0}$ where, for each $t\geq 0$, the process $(X_{t}(x))_{x \in \R^d}$ has covariance given by:
+We consider a family of centered stationary Gaussian processes $((X_{t}(x))_{x \in\mathbb{R}^d})_{t\geq0}$ where, for each $t\geq 0$, the process $(X_{t}(x))_{x \in\mathbb{R}^d}$ has covariance given by

 for some covariance kernel $k$ satisfying $k(0)=1$, of class $C^1$ and vanishing outside a compact set (actually this latter condition is not necessary but it simplifies the presentation).
-We also assume that the process $(X_t(x)-X_s(x))_{x\in\R^d}$ is independent of the processes $\big((X_u(x))_{x\in\R^d}\big)_{u\leq s}$ for all $s<t$.
-Put in other words, the mapping $t\mapsto X_t(\cdot)$ has independent increments.
+The $C^1$ condition is technical and ensures that for $x \neq y$ we have a nice description of the joint law of the couple $(X_t(x),X_t(y))_{ t \geq0}$; see Lemma \ref{decomp} below (this condition could also be relaxed to some extent).
+We also assume that the process $(X_t(x)-X_s(x))_{x\in\mathbb{R}^d}$ is independent of the processes $ ((X_u(x))_{x\in\mathbb {R}^d} )_{u\leq s}$ for all $s<t$.
+Put in other words, the mapping $t\mapsto X_t(\cdot )$ has independent increments.
 Such a construction of Gaussian processes is carried out in \cite{allez}.
-For $\gamma\geq 0$, we consider the approximate Gaussian multiplicative chaos $M^\gamma_{t}(dx)$ on $\R^d$:
+For $\gamma\geq0$, we consider the approximate Gaussian multiplicative chaos $M^\gamma_{t}(dx)$ on $\mathbb{R}^d$,

-It is well known \cite{allez,cf:Kah} that, almost surely, the family of random measures $(M^\gamma_t)_{t>0}$ weakly converges as $t\to \infty$ towards a random measure $M^\gamma$, which is non-trivial if and only if $\gamma^2<2d$.
-The purpose of this paper is to investigate the phase transition, that is $\gamma^2=2d$.
-Recall that we have: \begin{proposition} For $\gamma^2=2d$, the standard construction \eqref{defchaos} yields a vanishing limiting measure:
+It is well known \cite{allez,cfKah} that, almost surely, the family of random measures $(M^\gamma_t)_{t>0}$ weakly converges as $t\to \infty $ toward a random measure $M^\gamma$, which is nontrivial if and only if $\gamma^2<2d$.
+The purpose of this paper is to investigate the phase transition, that is, $\gamma^2=2d$.
+Recall that we have: \begin{proposition} For $\gamma^2=2d$, the standard construction~(\ref{defchaos}) yields a vanishing limiting measure

 \end{proposition}